seismatica/seismatica.github.io/README.md

 * **Modeling**: I've built systems that recommend keywords to user's query, or similar products to those users have interacted.

-* **Integration**: I've worked closely with data engineers to integrate multiple data science models to production, from proof-of-concept demonstrations to live systems with periodic updates.
+* **Integration**: I've worked closely with data engineers to integrate multiple data science models to production, from proof-of-concept demonstrations to real-time systems with regular model updates.

 What gets me excited the most about being a data scientist is *helping people*, whether to: